OoLunar/Tomoe/README.md

-# This is the public branch
-All commands here are just the public commands.
-It's the currently hosted version of Tomoe, and does not contain any of the moderation commands.
-Moderation commands will come later, **thus making most of the README obsolete.**

 # How to setup Tomoe

 If you wish to host Tomoe yourself, skip on down to prerequisites.
 If you just want Tomoe to join your guild: https://discord.com/api/oauth2/authorize?client_id=481314095723839508&permissions=8&scope=bot